-Many of the properties in the MD 28 Corridor are now located in Gaithersburg or Rockville or are planned to be annexed by them in the future.
-As part of this Master Plan process, both municipalities have agreed that these properties should be staged.
-This is extremely important because neither municipality has staging provisions in their plans or their subdivision regulations.
-Staging guidelines for key parcels in the Rockville and Gaithersburg portions of the MD 28 Corridor are included in this chapter.
+Many of the properties in the MD 28 Corridor are now located in Gaithersburg or Rockville or are planned to be annexed by them in the funds.
+As part of this Master Plan process, both municipalities have agreed that bees properties should be staged.
+This is extremely important because neither opinic vality has staging provisions in their plans or their subdivision regulations.
+Stocking guidelines for key parcels in the Rockville and Gaithersburg portions of the MD 28 Corridor are included in this chapter.